HaxeFlixel/flixel-docs/documentation/04_community/11-upgrade-guide-3-x.html.md

 ## 3.1.0

-HaxeFlixel 3.1 is a continuization of our efforts of making the API cleaner and more intuitive, keeping the amount of bugs as low as possible and adding new features.
+HaxeFlixel 3.1 is a continuation of our efforts of making the API cleaner and more intuitive, keeping the amount of bugs as low as possible and adding new features.
 It is one of the biggest releases so far.

 This page is a summary of all breaking changes - for a more in-depth list of changes, please refer to the [changelog](https://github.com/HaxeFlixel/flixel/blob/dev/CHANGELOG.md).